soylent/offstream/README.md

 - There is no web UI, just use curl and your favorite video player.
 - Streams are recorded as is, without re-transcoding.
-- Recordings are never muted because of DMCA.
+- Recordings are never muted.
 - Ads are optional.
 - Completely free.
 You can deploy it to Heroku or run on your own server.
 - Recordings are stored on IPFS.